The importance of balancing professional and personal

 Having said that, it some teamwork and comradery can be established in the law firm, this is certainly a positive.
 It is beneficial, after all, if employees can work together for the mutual benefit of the clients and the law firm to do great work.

 On the other hand, when a law firm becomes more personal than professional, this can create a casualness that can be potentially problematic.
-With casualness, the professionalism can slowly cease.
-When the professionalism dwindles, it can be harder for a law firm partner, manager or supervisor to have the respect of those who work under them.
+With casualness, professionalism can slowly cease.
+When professionalism dwindles, it can be harder for a law firm partner, manager, or supervisor to have the respect of those who work under them.

-When the law firm partner, manager or supervisor becomes more of a casual acquaintance than a professional partner, supervisor or manager, all kinds of lines can be blurred.
-When these lines become blurred, the employees can begin responding to the law firm partner, manager or supervisor more as a casual acquaintance than the professional role they hold.
-At the same time, the law firm partner, manager or supervisor can begin communicating to those under them as a casual acquaintance as well versus a professional employee.
+When the law firm partner, manager, or supervisor becomes more of a casual acquaintance than a professional partner, supervisor, or manager, all kinds of lines can be blurred.
+When these lines become blurred, the employees can begin responding to the law firm partner, manager, or supervisor more as a casual acquaintance than in the professional role they hold.
+At the same time, the law firm partner, manager, or supervisor can begin communicating with those under them as a casual acquaintance as well as a professional employee.

 If you have any thoughts, feel free to share them below.